metabrainz/picard-docs/source/variables/variables_basic.rst

 .. note::

-   Variables that rely on information from the files (e.g.: _bitrate) are only available for use in the file naming script.
+   Variables that rely on information from the files (e.g.: _bitrate) are only available for use on tracks with attached files or in the file naming script.

 **_absolutetracknumber**